University of Houston Law Center Logo

 Professor of Law and the Joanne and Larry Doherty Chair in Legal Ethics

-Prior to joining the University of Houston faculty in 2016, she served as the Foster Swift Professor of Legal Ethics and co-director of the Frank J. Kelley Institute of Ethics and the Legal Profession at Michigan State University College of Law, where she taught for a decade.
-During her time at Michigan State, she co-founded and secured substantial funding for the law school's inaugural program on technology, entrepreneurship, and innovation in legal services, recently recognized as a top program in the nation.
-She was appointed to the Michigan State University Board of Trustees in 2019.
+Prior to joining the University of Houston faculty, Jefferson held the Foster Swift Professorship of Legal Ethics and was co-director of the Frank J. Kelley Institute of Ethics and the Legal Profession at Michigan State University College of Law, where she taught for a decade.
+During her time at Michigan State, she co-founded and secured substantial external funding for the law school's inaugural program on technology, entrepreneurship, and innovation in legal services, recognized as a top program in the nation.
+She currently serves on the Michigan State University Board of Trustees, appointed in 2019.